-Not only does air conditioning keep you comfortable, it’s also a health necessity through the dog days of summer.
-Unfortunately, when the chilly air suddenly isn’t blowing or your AC won’t come on at all, you’re don’t have time to call around for several days.
+Not only does your AC system keep you comfortable, it’s also a health necessity through the heat of summer.
+For that reason, when the chilly air suddenly isn’t blowing or the system won’t come on at all, you’re not in a position to shop around for a few days.

-When your air conditioning dies in the heat of the summer, you might not have time to look around for different quotes or research how much you may have to pay.
-Not having an idea how much you can expect to pay when the air conditioning service expert shows up can be scary, so we’re here with several price ranges on some common services so you won’t be shocked when Comfort Masters Service Experts comes to get you cooling again.
+When your air conditioning dies in the extreme temperatures of the summer, you might not have time to call around for different quotes or research how much you may have to pay.
+Not having an idea how much you can expect to pay when the AC service expert shows up can be intimidating, so we’re here to provide several price ranges on some common services so you won’t be shocked when Comfort Masters Service Experts comes to get you cooling again.

 - Refrigerant Leak Detection & Repair: $150 - $500